UPDATE 2-Cricket-Test Series South Africa v New Zealand scoreboard

-Aug 30 (Gracenote) - Scoreboard at close of play on the fourth day in the second and final Test between South Africa and New Zealand on Tuesday in Centurion, South Africa
+Aug 29 (Gracenote) - Scoreboard at stumps on the third day in the second and final Test between South Africa and New Zealand on Monday in Centurion, South Africa

 South Africa 1st innings 481 for 8 (F. du Plessis 112no, J. Duminy 88, Q. de Kock 82, H. Amla 58, S. Cook 56; N. Wagner 5-86)